We lead a fast-paced lifestyle where nutrition and health management can sometimes take a backseat.

 - Vegetarians can go for lentil, flax seeds broccoli, chick-peas and kidney beans for their protein intake.

-- Avoid smoking and limit your alcohol consumption to not more than 2 drinks in a week.
+- Avoid smoking and limit your alcohol consumption to not more than 2 drinks in a week to maintain the lungs and heart health.
 Red wine is good for your heart health.
 One glass for women and two glasses of red wine for men, once every two weeks is ideal.

 - Monitor your salt intake and keep your sodium consumption to not more than 2 teaspoons every day.